 - previous trauma

-- use of certain illegal drugs
+- misuse of drugs

 - excess stress in everyday life